FAQ: What Is a Travel Nurse Housing Stipend? (With Salaries)

-How is a travel nurse housing stipend different from a per diem?
+How does a travel nurse housing stipend differ from a per diem?

-While a travel nurse housing stipend and a per diem are both compensation packages for those working on temporary health care assignments, they vary in the frequency with which employers provide them.
-Per diem, meaning "per day" in Latin, compensation packages often cover food, lodging and other living expenses, while a stipend is mostly for lodging purposes.
+Although a travel nurse housing stipend and a per diem both are compensation packages for professionals working on temporary health care assignments, they vary in the frequency with which employers provide them.

 What are some benefits of a travel nurse housing stipend?

-A travel nurse housing stipend is beneficial for health care professionals since it helps them find housing and fulfill rent payments.
-This can save nurses time and other resources when beginning an assignment in a new location.
+A travel nurse housing stipend benefits professionals because it helps them find housing and fulfill rent payments.
+This can save them time and other resources when beginning an assignment in a new location.

-How much can I expect to receive from my travel nurse housing stipend?
+How much can you receive from a travel nurse housing stipend?

 What are the requirements to earn a travel nurse housing stipend?

 To earn a travel nurse housing stipend, the Internal Revenue Service (IRS) often requires you to maintain the status of a temporary employee, meaning they work on an assignment for a limited period.
 It's also important to have a tax home from which you file your taxes to prove you're traveling for your job.